vasanthk/redux-demo/README.md

 **Given the same arguments, it should calculate the next state and return it.
 No surprises.
 No side effects.
 No API calls.
 No mutations.
 Just a calculation.**

+When the app is larger, we can split the reducers into separate files and keep them completely independent and managing different data domains.

+Redux provides an utility called combineReducers() that generate a function that calls your reducers with the slices of state selected according to their keys, and combining their results into a single object again.

 ### Reference

 [Concept of Mutations](http://skilldrick.co.uk/2010/12/clearing-up-the-confusion-around-javascript-references/)